silverbulletmd/silverbullet/website/Object.md

 Objects are a feature that powers a lot of SilverBullet functionality, including the [[Page Picker]], [[Linked Mention|Linked Mentions]] and many others.
 They can also be queried by the user directly, typically via [[Space Lua/Integrated Query]].

+There are various ways to visualize what objects exist:
+* [[X-Ray]]: an in-editor overlay visualizing indexed objects
+* [[Object Graph]]: a graph-style visualization of indexed objects and their relationships.

 # Terminology
 * [[Object]]: represent _things_ in your space at various level of granularity.
 Examples include [[Object/page]] at the highest level, but also more granular things like [[Object/task]] and [[Object/link]].
 In relational database parlance, you can think of Objects as **database rows**.
 * [[Tag]]: represent Object **types** or **tables** (in relational database parlance).
 Every Object has at least one tag, but can have additional tags attached explicitly, usually through the [[Markdown/Hashtags]] syntax.